A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Notation and Preliminaries

 Consider a hypothetical hybrid control trial, consisting of a randomized controlled trial and an external control arm.
 Let the variable $D$ denote trial participation with $D=1$ indicating that a subject was a participant in the randomized controlled trial and $D=0$ indicating that a subject was not a participant in the randomized controlled trial.
 Equivalently, $D=0$ implies the participant is part of the external control arm.
 Let the variable $Y$ represent the outcome of interest in the study and $X$ represent the measured covariate(s) in the study.
 Let $A$ represent the binary treatment of interest with $A=1$ indicating that a subject received the treatment of interest and $A=0$ indicating that a subject did not receive the treatment.
 Note that since the external data only consist of control data, a subject with $D=0$ implies $A=0$.
 The observed data follow structure $O=(D,A,X,Y)$.
 Furthermore, we assume that the data $O_1, ..., O_n$ are i.i.d. distributed from a true data distributing distribution $\P_0$.

 We also consider the unobserved full dataset.
 Let $Y_1$ and $Y_0$ denote the counterfactual outcomes where $Y_a$ represents the outcome that would be observed under treatment $a \in \{0,1\}$.
-We define the observed outcome $Y$ under treatment $A$ with the counterfactual outcomes $Y_a$ such that $Y=A\cdot Y_1+(1-A)\cdot Y_0$ (others call this the ``causal consistency'' assumption, often bundled with the IID assumption as ``SUTVA'').
-Assume that there is a set of unobserved random variables Z such that $Y_a\perp\kern-9pt\perp A |X,Z$.
+We define the observed outcome $Y$ under treatment $A$ with the counterfactual outcomes $Y_a$ such that $Y=A\cdot Y_1+(1-A)\cdot Y_0$ (others call this the ``causal consistency'' assumption).
+Assume that there is a set of unobserved random variables Z such that $Y_0\perp\kern-9pt\perp D |X,Z$.
 These represent our ``unobserved confounders" without which we cannot guarantee mean exchangeability.
 The full data structure follows as $O^*=(D, A, X, Z, Y_1, Y_0)$, which is i.i.d. distributed from some distribution $\P_0^*$.
 We can think of $\P_0$ as marginal relative to $\P_0^*$ over $Z$ and with only $Y$ observed rather than $Y_1$ and $Y_0$.

 Let $N_d$ with $d\in \{0,1\}$ denote the sample size of the trial and external datasets for $d=1$ and $d=0$ respectively.
 Since we are assuming $D$ is i.i.d. distributed from $\P_0$, the external sample size and RCT sample sizes are not fixed.
 The total sample size of the hybrid control trial $n$ is the sum of $N_0$ and $N_1$.